tmatin100/MLOps-Projects/README.md

 ---

+## 🧪 Upcoming Projects (In Progress / Planned)

+- 🔄 **CI/CD for ML with GitHub Actions**
+- ☁️ **Model Deployment on AWS Sagemaker / GCP Vertex AI**
+- 🔁 **ML Pipelines with Kubeflow / MLflow**
+- 🧠 **Monitoring and Drift Detection with Prometheus and EvidentlyAI**
+- 🧰 **End-to-End Project with Airflow, MLflow, and Docker Compose**
+- 📊 **Experiment Tracking and Hyperparameter Tuning with Optuna**

+> ⚠️ These projects are currently in progress or planned for future development.
+Stay tuned by starring the repo!

+---

 ## 🧰 Tech Stack and Tools

 - **Languages**: Python, Bash
 - **ML Libraries**: scikit-learn, Pandas, NumPy, FastAPI
-- **DevOps Tools**: Git, GitHub, Docker, DVC
+- **DevOps & MLOps Tools**: Git, GitHub, Docker, DVC, MLflow, Airflow, Prometheus
 - **Other Tools**: Jupyter Notebooks, VS Code

 ---

 ## 📌 Why This Repo?

-MLOps is essential for productionizing machine learning models at scale.
+MLOps is essential for scaling machine learning from notebooks to real-world production systems.
 These projects reflect my learning and practical experience in:
-- Bridging the gap between data science and engineering
+- Bridging the gap between data science and DevOps
-- Automating ML workflows
+- Automating and scaling ML workflows
-- Ensuring model traceability and reproducibility
+- Ensuring traceability, reproducibility, and monitoring
-- Building scalable, testable, and deployable ML systems
+- Building resilient, testable, and deployable ML systems

 ---